Dog Itching – Causes, Relief & When to Seek Help

 Contact your veterinarian if your dog:

 A vet can perform a skin examination, allergy testing and prescribe targeted medication or a diet trial.
-Severe allergies often require prescription treatments and a behaviour plan.
+Severe allergies often require prescription treatments and a behavior plan.

 Last updated: February 2026.